What Just Happened??!: Fred Savage Show Takes On Fandom

 Image via screengrab

-While the show is intended to be a comedy above anything else, it’s also an interesting look at modern fandom.
+While the show is intended to be a comedy above anything else, it’s also an interesting look at modern fandom (e.g. Euphoria’s One Direction scene).
 It captures the way we discuss our favorite works, down to the possessiveness we feel.
 Many of us get very attached to sources that are later adapted.
-And we have Strong Opinions™ about how they’re adapted, like the backlash against CW’s Batwoman.
-(I’ve got my eye on you, His Dark Materials.)
+And we have Strong Opinions™ about how they’re adapted, like the Batwoman trailer backlash.
+(I’ve got my eye on you, His Dark Materials trailer.)
 It also shows the bald cynicism that a lot of fandom has become.
 You may know it better, though, as “fan service,” the Möbius strip of validation between creator and audience.

 The thing is, though, any insights we glean seem to be unintentional.
 Savage told The Hollywood Reporter, for example, “This is not a spoof or a lampooning of anything.”
 With no specific target, the comedy, while occasionally cringey, is mostly toothless.
 And that’s a missed opportunity.
 Especially on Fox, which has long had a reputation for canceling genre shows like The Flare.
 But they’ll find out what just happened soon enough.